 Clusters and orchestrators.
 When you need to scale out applications across many Docker hosts, as when a large microservice-based application, it is critical to be able to manage all those hosts as a single cluster by abstracting the complexity of the underlying platform.
 That is what the container clusters and orchestrators provide.
-Examples of orchestrators are Azure Service Fabric, Kubernetes, Docker Swarm and Mesosphere DC/OS.
-The last three open-source orchestrators are available in Azure through Azure Container Service.
+Examples of orchestrators are Azure Service Fabric and Kubernetes.
+Kubernetes is available in Azure through Azure Kubernetes Service.